ksator/junos-automation-with-ansible/README.md

 Installation: core modules.
 They ship with ansible itself (from Ansible 2.1).
 Ansible 2.1 or above is required.
 Source code: https://github.com/ansible/ansible-modules-core/tree/devel/network/junos

-### Requirements:
+### Requirements :

 ##### On the Ansible server:

 Most of these Ansbile modules require installing the python library py-junos-eznc on the Ansible server.
+Some options require also the python library jxmlease.
-Some options (like the console option in the junos_install_config module) also require the python library junos-netconify.
+Some options (like the console option in the junos_install_config module) require also the python library junos-netconify.

 ##### On the Junos devices: